gwt-jelement/jsinterop-gen/IDL extended attributes.md

 - `JsPropertyName(newPropName)`: overrides the default @JsProperty name with newPropName.
 Currently applies to interface static attributes only, since those are generated as fields (others are generated with getters and setters)
+- `JavaName(X)`: provides an alternate name X for a method, when the regular name would conflict with an inherited or parent method name (for example, same method with same signature, but static in one class and not the other).